 Grade: B+ (**** out of *****)

 Paddy Chayefsky’s screenplay captures the chaos of everyday life in an urban hospital.
-Patients at the hospital die, often due to carelessness, ineptness, and malpractice of the staff.
+Well ahead of its times, the text describes hopsital patients who often die, as a function of the staff’s carelessness, ineptness, and malpractice o

 In a subplot, Bogg, a lonely man, falls for Barbara Drummond (British actress Diana Rigg), the daughter of a patient (played by the Broadway actor Barnard Hughes).

-Meanwhile, a crazy, mysterious killer is stalking the hospital, killing staff members.
+Meanwhile, a crazy, mysterious killer is stalking the hospital, killing off staff members.

 The secondary cast includes Nancy Marchand as the head nurse, Andrew Duncan, Stephen Elliott, and Tessa Hughes.

-Fresh off of his Best Actor Oscar for Patton, George C. Scott plays Dr. Bock, the Chief of Medicine of a “typical” New York hospital, whose life, both professional and domestic, is in a complete disarray: he has left his wife, his children don’t talk to him, and his once-beloved teaching hospital is falling apart, literally and figuratively.
+Fresh off of his Best Actor Oscar for Patton, George C. Scott plays Dr. Bock, the Chief of Medicine of a “typical” New York hospital, whose life, both professional and domestic, is in complete disarray.
+He has left his wife, his children don’t talk to him, and his once-beloved teaching hospital is falling apart, both literally and figuratively.

-The hospital is dealing with the sudden deaths of two doctors and a nurse, which some attribute to coincidence, while other reason they are the unavoidable failures to provide accurate treatment.
+The hospital is dealing with the sudden deaths of two doctors and a nurse, which some attribute to coincidence, while others reason that it was a series of unavoidable failures to provide accurate and timely treatment.

-At the same time, administrators must deal with a protest against the hospital’s annexation of an adjacent and decrepit apartment building.
-The annexation is to be used for a drug rehabilitation center; the building’s current occupants demand that the hospital find them replacement housing before the building is demolished, despite the building being condemned.
+Asif this is not enough, administrators must deal with a protest against the hospital’s annexation of an adjacent and decrepit apartment building.
+The annexation is to be used for a drug rehabilitation center.
+The current occupants demand that the hospital find them replacement housing before the building is demolished, despite the building being condemned.

-Soon, the the deaths seem to have been initiated by Barbara’s father, a retribution for the “inhumanity” of modern medical treatment.
-Drummond’s victims would have been saved if they had received prompt, appropriate treatment, but they did not.
+Soon, the deaths seem to have been initiated by Barbara’s father–a retribution for the “inhumanity” of modern medical treatment.
+We are led to believe that Drummond’s victims would have been saved had they received prompt, appropriate treatment, but they did not.

 Dr. Bock and Barbara then use a final, accidental death of a doctor at the hospital to cover up Drummond’s misdeeds.